Toggle site contrast Toggle Contract

 The line stays in place throughout your treatment.

 We insert the lines using a local anaesthetic cream and check their position by an x-ray.
-As well as using the lines for your chemotherapy treatment, we also use them for blood tests and blood transfusions.
+As well as using the lines for your treatment, we also use them for blood tests and blood transfusions.

 Scalp cooling